Knoxville Child Support Lawyers

 As with a guardianship, the court may impose additional requirements for the good of a child.
 The court may require that one parent carry health insurance for the children and/or a life insurance policy naming the children as beneficiaries to ensure their maintenance if the parent were to pass away before the children come of age.

 Contact thorough and reliable Knoxville child support attorneys

-To discuss your child support issues with Jim LaFevor or Patrick Slaughter, call LaFevor & Slaughter at 865-637-6258 or contact our Knoxville office online.
+To discuss your child support issues with an attorney, call LaFevor & Slaughter at 865-637-6258 or contact our Knoxville office online.